Broken Function Level Authorization

 Case Study 1: E-Commerce Platform Breach

 In a notable incident, a popular e-commerce platform suffered a breach due to BFLA.
-Attackers were able to gain access to administrative functions through manipulated API calls, enabling them to modify prices and access sensitive user data.
+Attackers gained access to administrative functions through manipulated API calls, enabling them to modify prices and access sensitive user data.
 The breach resulted in significant financial losses and damage to the company’s reputation.

 Case Study 2: Social Media Application Vulnerability

-A social media application faced scrutiny when it was discovered that users could access moderation tools that allowed them to delete posts from other users.
-This vulnerability exposed the platform to harassment and misinformation, prompting a complete overhaul of their authorization checks.
+A social media application was scrutinized when it was discovered that users could access moderation tools to delete posts from other users.
+This vulnerability exposed the platform to harassment and misinformation, prompting a complete overhaul of authorization checks.

-In a world where cyber threats are ever-present, proactive security practices not only safeguard sensitive data but also enhance user trust and promote a secure digital landscape.
+In a world of ever-present cyber threats, proactive security practices safeguard sensitive data, enhance user trust, and promote a secure digital landscape.